 Prior to this offering, there has been no public market for shares of our common stock.
 The initial public offering price of our common stock was determined through negotiation among us and the underwriters.
 This price does not necessarily reflect the price at which investors in the market will be willing to buy and sell shares of our stock following this offering.
 In addition, the trading prices of technology stocks have historically experienced high levels of volatility.
 The trading price of our common stock following this offering may fluctuate substantially.
-Following the completion of this offering, the market price of our control and may not be related to our operating performance.
+Following the completion of this offering, the market price of our common stock may be higher or lower than the price you pay in the offering, depending on many factors, some of which are beyond our control and may not be related to our operating performance.
 These fluctuations could cause you to lose all or part of your investment in our common stock.
 Factors that could cause fluctuations in the trading price of our common stock include the following:

-- · announcements of new products or technologies, commercial relationships, acquisitions or other events by us or our competitors; - · changes in how customers perceive the benefits of our platform; - shifts in the mix of billings and revenue attributable to perpetual licenses, term licenses and SaaS subscriptions from quarter to quarter; - · departures of key personnel; - · price and volume fluctuations in the overall stock market from time to time; - · fluctuations in the trading volume of our shares or the size of our public float; - sales of large blocks of our common stock, including by the Thoma Bravo Funds; - · actual or anticipated changes or fluctuations in our operating results; - · whether our operating results meet the expectations of securities analysts or investors; - · changes in actual or future expectations of investors or securities analysts; - · litigation involving us, our industry or both; - · regulatory developments in the United States, foreign countries or both; - · general economic conditions and trends; and - · major catastrophic events in our domestic and foreign markets.
+- announcements of new products or technologies, commercial relationships, acquisitions or other events by us or our competitors; - changes in how customers perceive the benefits of our platform; - shifts in the mix of billings and revenue attributable to perpetual licenses, term licenses and SaaS subscriptions from quarter to quarter; - · departures of key personnel; - · price and volume fluctuations in the overall stock market from time to time; - · fluctuations in the trading volume of our shares or the size of our public float; - · sales of large blocks of our common stock, including by the Thoma Bravo Funds; - actual or anticipated changes or fluctuations in our operating results; - · whether our operating results meet the expectations of securities analysts or investors; - · changes in actual or future expectations of investors or securities analysts; - · litigation involving us, our industry or both; - regulatory developments in the United States, foreign countries or both; - · general economic conditions and trends; and - · major catastrophic events in our domestic and foreign markets.